tauren/tax-scenarios-lean/docs/stories/story-1.1-app-shell.md

 * **Change Log:**
     * Initial Draft - May 31, 2025 - Sarah (PO)
     * Updated with Visual Reference - May 31, 2025 - Sarah (PO)
-    * Implementation Started - March 19, 2024 - Dev Agent
+    * Implementation Started - May 31, 2025 - Dev Agent
-    * Updated to remove editable name requirement - March 19, 2024 - Dev Agent
+    * Updated to remove editable name requirement - May 31, 2025 - Dev Agent
-    * Implementation Completed - March 19, 2024 - Dev Agent
+    * Implementation Completed - May 31, 2025 - Dev Agent